Keto Chocolate Bark Three Ways: Almond Joy, Orange, & Peppermint

 Ready for a simple keto chocolate bark recipe with three crowd-pleasing variations?

-Regardless of your cravings, you’ll love this keto chocolate bark recipe any of these three ways: Almond Joy, Orange Hazelnut, and Peppermint – they’re all SO good!
+Regardless of your sweet cravings, you’ll love this keto chocolate bark recipe in any of our three flavors: Almond Joy, Orange Hazelnut, and Peppermint – they’re all SO good!

 Choose classic Peppermint Bark if you’re a sucker for the sweet minty crunch of a Christmas candy cane.
 Or if you love the winning combination of coconut and almond, heavenly Almond Joy is sure to be your bestie.
 Have a sophisticated palate?
 Orange Hazelnut not only looks beautiful with bright bursts of orange rind, but the taste is also pretty momentous!